 Cannabis-Infused Cooking Oils

-Cannabis oils can further be defined by the carrier oil they are infused with, like coconut, MCT, olive, avocado oil, and more.
+Cannabis oils can also be classified or named by the carrier oil they are infused with, like coconut, MCT, olive, avocado oil, and more.

 These oils can be made with various cannabinoid combinations as outlined above; thus, you could make a CBD olive oil or an MCT CBN oil.

-You may see these oils at a dispensary, but they are commonly made at home to be used as a tincture under the tongue, in edibles, or to make topicals.
+You may see these oils at a dispensary, but they are commonly made at home to be used like a tincture under the tongue, in edibles, or to make topicals.

 The final cannabis-infused oil can be used in your favorite cannabis recipes.